⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Each segment remains available for future use.
 By enabling multiple segments, your reports will show data for each of them using a different color.
 This is very useful to compare the performance of various publications.

-TIP: You can also segments to compare the performance per device.
-At step 4, simply apply the filter Device Category > exactly matched > mobile.
+TIP: You can also use segments to compare the performance per device.
+In step 4, simply apply the filter Device Category > exactly matched > mobile.
 Then create a second segment using the filter Device Category > exactly matched > desktop.